I apologize for the crudity of this cartoon. I’m normally not this vulgar, but it really has become this type of election campaign.

 Truth is, she is a no nonsense, gun totin’, sports fanatic, business owning, middle American woman, beauty queen, someone hard working Americans feel they can relate to and trust.
 As this election heats up, we’ll learn more about her, for better or for worse.
 But for now, Republicans couldn’t be happier

-abortion Barack Obama Baseball big government Bill Ritter business Carbon Christianity Christmas Church conservatism Democrat Party Donald Trump draconian laws easter economy election Election Day elections first amendment football free speech Global Warming Hillary Clinton Hummel Heights immigration John McCain Nanny state Political Correctness Public Education Religion religious freedom Republican Party republicans Rockies Sarah Palin Socialism stimulus package supreme court TABOR taxes TEA party tolerance western conservative summit _health care
+abortion Barack Obama Baseball big government Bill Ritter business Carbon Christianity Christmas Church colorado conservatism Constitution Democrat Party Donald Trump draconian laws easter economy election Election Day elections first amendment free speech Global Warming Hillary Clinton immigration John McCain Nanny state Political Correctness Public Education Religion religious freedom Republican Party republicans Rockies Sarah Palin Socialism stimulus package supreme court TABOR taxes TEA party tolerance western conservative summit _health care